How to Clean Brick and Mortar Walls

 This article will walk you through the steps needed to properly clean and restore your home's brick exterior to keep it looking new!

 1. Patch the Mortar Anywhere Cracks Are Visible

 At least a week before you clean, the first thing you'll need to do is patch any damaged mortar joints between the bricks and let it harden for at least 7 days.
 This will prevent water from seeping behind the brick and causing mold to form in your walls.

 Thoroughly soak the surface of your home.
 It's important to do this step prior to applying any detergents as it will prepare the brick for cleaning.

 Make sure you choose a detergent for cleaning brick or exterior siding.
 Using the incorrect kind of detergent can cause dirt to stick to your mortar.
-Now apply the detergent to the brick, spraying from the bottom up.
+Now apply the detergent to the brick, spraying from the bottom up to the top.

-For heavily soiled areas, use a rotary scrub brush.
+For extremely dirty and stained brick, use a rotary scrub brush.
 This is a less abrasive technique than using water at high pressure.
 It'll help work the detergent into the brick, and break up tough stains.

 Once the detergent has sat and had time to work itself into the brick, switch to a delicate spray pattern.
 It's very important that you use a delicate pattern because using too much pressure can and will damage the brick.
 Again, we recommend starting with a low-pressure setting below 800 PSI, and adjusting slowly to higher pressures if needed.